lw8192/Red-Team-Dev/Git.md

 push to main branch:

 > git push origin main

+Add a file, commit and push to main:
+> git add /path/to/file
+> git commit -m "added script to do something"
+> git push origin main

 ## Fixing Mistakes
 Reset commit if not pushed (discard your changes):